4th WSC Registration Now Open! August 30th 2026

 Official Materials

-As with other SpellPundit-affiliated events and the Scripps National Spelling Bee, Merriam-Webster’s Unabridged Online Dictionary is used as the primary word source for the World Spelling Championship.
+As with the Scripps National Spelling Bee, SpellPundit events, and most other competitive spelling bees, Merriam-Webster’s Unabridged Online Dictionary is used as the primary word source for the World Spelling Championship.
+However...

-New for 2025, all Merriam-Webster online dictionaries (the Free, Collegiate, Medical, and Legal Dictionaries) are in use as secondary sources, and all material from them can be used.
+New for 2026, all Merriam-Webster online dictionaries (the free, Collegiate, Medical, and Legal Dictionaries) are in use as secondary sources, and all material from them can be used.
 However, words found solely in sources other than Unabridged can only appear in the late stages of the Grand Finals.

-No study lists or other pre-prepared materials will be used at any point during the World Spelling Championship, and material selected will not directly correspond with any particular SpellPundit or other commercial study product.
+No study lists or other pre-prepared materials will be used at any point during the World Spelling Championship, and material selected will not directly correspond with any particular commercial study product.

 There will be no vocabulary or other question formats besides miss-and-out spelling used in the portions of the event owned and operated by WSO.
 Question formats used in portions conducted by SpellPundit are at their full discretion.

-Words listed with regional, dialectal, or temporal labels are valid material for WSC, specifically in Open Qualifiers and Grand Finals, and variant spellings bearing these labels will be accepted as correct in all phases, provided the pronunciation is identical.
+Words listed with regional, dialectal, or temporal usage labels are valid material for WSC, and variant spellings bearing these labels will be accepted as correct in all phases, provided the pronunciation is identical.

-If a word is listed in Merriam-Webster Unabridged without a pronunciation, but a pronunciation can be identified elsewhere (including on SpellPundit), that pronunciation can be applied to make the word usable (only in late stages of Grand Finals).
+If a word is listed in Merriam-Webster Unabridged without a pronunciation, but a pronunciation can be identified elsewhere, that pronunciation can be applied to make the word usable (only in late stages of Grand Finals).

 The following may currently be in use as secondary pronunciation sources: